 Mix the grout with water and use a grout float to apply the grout in between each piece of tile.
 Tackle the grout in small spaces, let it dry, then wipe off excess grout.

-If you want some more in-depth written instructions, we've built an install guide for Saltillo tile for all you DIYers.
+If you want some more in-depth written instructions, we've built an installation guide for Saltillo tile for all you DIYers.

 Day 7: Enjoy.